francescoo22/masters-thesis/chapters/5-Annotation-System.typ

 === Variable Declaration

 #display-rules(Decl, "")

-// TODO: kotlin shadowing part in a separate section?

 After declaring a variable, it is inaccessible until its initialization and so the varaible will be in the context with $top$ annotation.
 Note that this rule only allows to declare variables if they are not in the context while Kotlin allows to shadow variables declared in outer scopes.
 Kotlin code using shadowing is not currently supported by this system.